ebullient/ttrpg-convert-cli/docs/configuration.md

   ]
 ```

-> 🚀 Note: Ensure you own the content you're including.
+> 🚀 Note: Only include content you own.
 Find the abbreviations for your sources in the [Source Map](https://github.com/ebullient/ttrpg-convert-cli/blob/main/docs/sourceMap.md).
+>
+> To find the abbreviation or reference for homebrew sources, look in the source file:

 ## Specify target paths with the `paths` key